jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Upload a file.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 This example displays a department's expenses in a list.
 The expense receipt is downloaded by tapping the button to the right of the expense.
-A jig opens, displaying the receipt and its metadata.
+A jig opens, displaying the receipt and its metadata.&#x20;
 To `download` the receipt to a `localPath`, the `execute-entity`'s `download` method is configured.
 A `go-to` action opens a jig that displays the downloaded file in an `image` component and the file's metadata in `entity-fields`.
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-kO4coGy8ka-0U4N52rwxp-20250521-064340.gif" position="center" caption="Download files" alt="Download files"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-kO4coGy8ka-0U4N52rwxp-20250521-064340.gif" size="66"  position="center" caption="Download files" alt="Download files"}
 :::
 ::::